amal-kv-aa/travel_app/README.md

 # travel_app

- this is travel app ui and used pixel api for images i mostly focused on ui and also add some animations
+ this is travel app ui and used pixel api for images, I mostly focused on ui and also add some animations

  screens
  * intro screens